Without US, 11 Asia-Pacific states to sign trade deal

 The 11 states form a market of 500 million people, greater than that of the European Union's single market.

-"While taxes are going to be applied to certain products and there is a threat of a trade war, we are going to give a signal of openness," said Chilean Foreign Minister Heraldo Munoz.
+"International trade is very much a live, despite what some people think," said Chilean Foreign Minister Heraldo Munoz.

-"It's the most important free trade agreement and the most rigorous that has been signed until now in the world."

-The deal will be finalized in the same week that Trump has risked a global trade war over his decision to introduce tariffs on imported steel and aluminum.
+The deal is being finalized in the same week that Trump has risked a global trade war over his decision to introduce tariffs on imported steel and aluminum.

 Former president Barack Obama's administration pushed for the TPP as a counterweight to growing Chinese commercial power.
 It not only cut tariffs but required members to comply with a high level of regulatory standards in areas like labor law and environmental protection.

-Fernando Estenssoro, of Chile's University of Santiago, says the revamped pact will be "a type of suicide" for the United States.
+Fernando Estenssoro, of Chile's University of Santiago, says snubbing the pact is "a type of suicide" for the United States.

+Ahead of the official signing ceremony, Canada, Chile and New Zealand signed two side deals on spreading the benefits of free trade to all their citizens and resolving investor disputes.

 - 'A new standard' -